ozoneplatform/ozp-webtop/README.md

     `gulp 3.9.0`
     `node 5.3.0`
 2. bower
-    - If you run `which bower` and it returns something move on to step XXXXXX
+    - If you run `which bower` and it returns something move on to step 3.
     - Otherwise: go into `.npmrc` and change it to `prefix = ${HOME}/npm-global`
         - installing bower with `npm install -g bower` it should go to your home directory (if it works, delete it).
         - Set your path variable to `${HOME}/npm-global/bin`